jcarbaugh/python-roku/README.rst

 The Basics
 ~~~~~~~~~~

-To start, import the Roku object and create it with the IP of your Roku.
+To start, import the Roku object and create it with the IP address or hostname of your Roku.
 ::

     >>> from roku import Roku